urso-run/urso/README.md

 [![codecov](https://codecov.io/gh/urso-run/urso/graph/badge.svg?token=HYC27GSMBM)](https://codecov.io/gh/urso-run/urso)

-# Urso – macOS GitHub Actions Runner Orchestrator
+# Urso – macOS & Linux GitHub Actions Runner Orchestrator

 Urso is a hardened CLI for provisioning and maintaining GitHub Actions runners on macOS hosts.
 It can operate in two modes:

 1. **Local / Free Mode** – Operates standalone.
 You provide a `config.yaml` plus GitHub registration/removal tokens and Urso reconciles runners accordingly.
 2. **Managed / Cloud Mode** – The machine is registered with `https://urso.run`, credentials are cached locally, and Urso pulls runner definitions and tokens from the API.
 Configuration is kept in memory and does not require or modify `config.yaml`.

-> **Platform scope:** macOS (darwin) is the only supported operating system.
-All tooling, release artifacts, and service management are optimized for launchd.
-Linux/Windows support is explicitly out of scope.
+> **Platform scope:** macOS (darwin) and Linux are supported operating systems.
+All tooling, release artifacts, and service management are optimized for launchd (macOS) and systemd (Linux).

 ---